suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 images and manifests from the author to the firmware consumer.
 It does, however, not detail the use of encrypted firmware images. {{arch-fig}} therefore focuses on those aspects.
-The firmware server and the device management infrastructure is represented by the distribution system, which is aware of the individual devices a firmware update has to be delivered to.
+The firmware server and the device management infrastructure is represented by the distribution system.
+The distribution system is aware of the individual devices to which a firmware update has to be delivered to.

 Firmware encryption requires the party doing the encryption to know either the KEK (in case of AES-KW) or the public key of the recipient (in case of HPKE).
-The firmware author may have knowledge about all the devices but in most cases this will not be likely.
+The firmware author may have knowledge about all devices that need to receive an encrypted firmware image but in most cases this will not be likely.
 Hence, it is the responsibility of the distribution system to perform the firmware encryption.

-Since including the COSE_Encrypt structure in the manifest invalidates a a digital signature or a MAC added by the author, this structure needs to be added to the envelope by the distribution system.
-This approach offers flexiblity when the number of devices that need to receive encrypted firmware images changes dynamically or when the updates to KEKs or recipient public keys are necessary.
+The distribution system needs to include the COSE_Encrypt structure into the SUIT envelope rather than the manifest since any modification to the manifest invalidates the digital signature or the MAC added by the author.

+Delegating the task of encrypting the firmware image to the distribution system offers flexiblity when the number of devices that need to receive encrypted  firmware images changes dynamically or when the updates to KEKs or recipient public keys are necessary.
 As a downside, the author needs to trust the distribution system with performing the encryption of the plaintext firmware image.